-A quick start project is one that enjoys political consensus and is not divisive or polarizing + provides multiple benefits to the economy, community, health and environment + has low start-up costs but fast Return on Investment + has administration in place and does not require an entirely new budget line or department.
+A quick start project is one that enjoys political consensus and is not divisive or polarizing + provides multiple benefits to the economy, community, health, and environment + has low start-up costs but fast Return on Investment + has the administration in place and does not require an entirely new budget line or department.

-Low-hanging fruit is a project waiting to happen because the costs of inaction are so high (think of the billions governments pay out now in order to landfill food waste) while the rewards for action are many and fast (think of all the benefits of a well-designed good school garden program).
+Low-hanging fruit is a project waiting to happen because the costs of inaction are so high (think of the billions of dollars that governments pay out now in order to landfill food waste) while the rewards for action are many and fast (think of all the benefits of a well-designed good school garden program).

-After identifying the quick start to launch with, attention has to turn to the second factor, which hinges on the reality that every successful food project requires a champion — a person who exudes positive energy and has no axe to grind + a person who goes above and beyond in terms of energy, commitment and ability + a person with connections and stick-to-it-iveness to make things happen and be a bridge to relationships that make a campaign viable.
+After identifying the quick start to launch with, attention has to turn to the second factor, which hinges on the reality that every successful food project requires a champion — a person who exudes positive energy and has no ax to grind + a person who goes above and beyond in terms of energy, commitment, and ability + a person with connections and stick-to-it-iveness to make things happen and be a bridge to relationships that make a campaign viable.

 An afternoon brainstorming session should be able to identify at least five projects that meet these criteria, and the days of preaching to the choir are over, and the days of shouting from the rooftops (green roofs are a perfect example of a quick start, BTW) just beginning.
 Maybe the food co-op being organized by former Detroit FPC chair Malik could become one of these quickstarts.

 I have every confidence that the Detroit Food Policy Council and its executive director, Winona Bynum, have what it takes to make this transition.